hkpori/popvote4-spec/README.md

 public opinions in authoritarian regimes.
 In consideration of the politically-sensitive nature, the system must guarantee strong privacy to the voters.

-The current version is designed and developed for physical voting stations of Hong Kong's Democratic Party Primaries in the 2020 Legislative Council election, but the system is designed to be useful beyond that and to support voting over the Internet like previous POPVote (2014 Civil Referendum Project).
+While the current version is designed and developed for physical voting stations of Hong Kong's Pan-Democratic Primaries in the 2020 Legislative Council election, the system is designed to be useful beyond that, including support for voting over the Internet like previous POPVote (2014 Civil Referendum Project).

 The team are open-sourcing the specification in Apache 2 license, and we wish it will provide